Polish spaces for countable and separable structures through quotient encodings: Countable structures: a complexity catalogue

 is the complement of the clopen cylinder $\{I:\ uv-1\in I\ \wedge\ vu-1\notin I\}$, hence is clopen.
 Dedekind finiteness is $\bigcap_{u,v\in R_\infty}E_{u,v}$, a countable intersection of clopen sets, therefore closed.
 The complement is the corresponding countable union of clopen sets, hence open. \end{proof}

 \begin{remark} The contrast with the Banach-algebra case (Proposition~\ref{prop:df-banach}) is instructive: in countable rings the Dedekind finiteness condition involves no norm bounds and the atomic predicates are clopen, yielding a closed ($\Pi^0_1$) set.
-In Banach algebras the atomic predicates involve continuous (not clopen) norms, but the Neumann-series approximation technique still yields a $\Pi^0_2$ set. \end{remark}
+In Banach algebras the atomic predicates involve continuous (not clopen) norms, but the open-fragment/Neumann-series argument above still yields a closed set. \end{remark}